simonbromberg/googlefitbit/README.md

 7. Back in your spreadhseet, hit Sync, and after a few moments the data should load in.

 If I forgot something, or it doesn't work, please let me know.

+## intraday.gs
+Similar setup to interday, except you need to contact Fitbit to ask for access to intraday data.
+Also menu names are slightly different.
+Based on this post, http://quantifiedself.com/2014/09/download-minute-fitbit-data/ Some minor cleanup / changes outstanding (e.g. headers) but should still work.